kyle-gao/kyle-gao.github.io/_pages/about.md

 ## Recent Highlights

-### December 2025 — *IGARSS 2026*
-IGARSS 2026 conference submissions are open.

-📅 **Submission deadline:** January 10, 2026
-📄 See the submission page https://2026.ieeeigarss.org/papers.php

-Consider submitting an abstract, full paper, or summary of a recently published article to my Community Contributed Theme CCT.77 D.7 "Advances in GeoAI systems for Wildfire Monitoring", which I am chairing together with Prof. Liangzhi Li and Prof. Linlin Xu.

-See you in Washington, D.C., August 9 to 14, 2026!

----

 ### February 2026 — *Computational Visual Media* (SJR Q1, IF~5.2)
 **Publication:** *NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review*